awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

    ```

 3. Modify the configuration using one of the following strategies:
-   - Remove the credential section with "helper = osxkeychain"
+   - Comment out the credential section with "helper = osxkeychain"
-   - Update both the aws credential helper and osxkeychain credential helper to have a contexts\.
-For example, if it is used to authenticate to github:
+   - Update both the aws credential helper and osxkeychain credential helper sections to have context\.
+For example, if osxkeychain is used to authenticate to GitHub:
      ```
      [credential "https://git-codecommit\.us-east-1\.amazonaws\.com"]
        helper = !aws --profile CodeCommitProfile codecommit credential-helper $@